 At the center of the Google security model is our Information Security Team consisting of top experts in information, application, and network security.
 This team is tasked with maintaining the company’s defense systems, developing security review processes, building security infrastructure and implementing Google’s security policies.
 Their notable achievements include: discovering the Heartbleed vulnerability, starting a reward program for reporting software security issues, and implementing an “SSL by default” policy at Google.

 Google data centers feature a layered security model, including safeguards like custom-designed electronic access cards, alarms, vehicle access barriers, perimeter fencing, metal detectors, and biometrics.
 The data center floor features laser beam intrusion detection.

 Our data centers are monitored 24/7 by high-resolution interior and exterior cameras that can detect and track intruders.
 Access logs, activity records, and camera footage are reviewed in case an incident occurs.
 Data centers are also routinely patrolled by experienced security guards who have undergone rigorous background checks and training.
-Less than one percent of Googlers will ever set foot in one of our data centers.
+Fewer than one percent of Googlers will ever set foot in one of our data centers.

 At Google, we run tens of thousands of identical, custom-built servers.
 We’ve built everything from hardware and networking to the custom Linux software stack with security in mind.
 Homogeneity, combined with ownership of the entire stack, greatly reduces our security footprint and allows us to react to threats faster.